• Bike Rental

 Where to Stay: Accommodation Options

-If you’re visiting for a cycling adventure, you’ll likely want to stay at a place that is both close to the best gravel roads in Portugal and close to the best sights, points of interest and restaurants.
-Fortunately, there are plenty of world-class accommodation options in Portugal that make perfect basecamps for gravel biking, at any price point.
+If you’re visiting for a gravel cycling adventure, you’ll likely want to stay at a place that is both close to the best gravel roads in Portugal and close to the best sights, points of interest and restaurants.
+Fortunately, there are plenty of superb accommodation options in Portugal that make perfect basecamps for gravel biking, at all price points.
 Here are a few of my favourite types of accommodation in Portugal:

 Ocean front coastal hotels